 As a landlord, you are also responsible for ensuring that the electrical supply and appliances in your property are safe and you should also carry out a fire safety risk assessment before letting, as well as ensuring that your property does not have any Category 1 or 2 items under the Housing Health and Safety Rating System.

 Sounds a bit onerous doesn’t it?
 Don’t worry, CBR Property Management can help you with all of these things – arranging safety certificates where necessary and carrying out a fire risk assessment for you.

-CBR Property Management holds all client moneys in a separate client account that is protected.
+CBR Property Management holds all client moneys in a separate client account that has client money protection insurance with CMP.
 Deposit money (which is essentially tenant money unless a valid claim is made by the landlord) is lodged with the Deposit Protection Service.
 CBR Property Management has public liability insurance as well as professional indemnity insurance so, in the very unlikely event of a claim against us, there is insurance in place.

 CBR Property Management is registered with the Data Protection Register and undertakes to keep all information confidential, unless otherwise specified.
 Your details will not be passed onto third parties without your permission and you can opt out of any marketing activity carried out by us at any time.

 Full details are obtained on any interested tenants and references are taken up from a previous landlord.
 Credit checks are also carried out via a national agency.
 For student tenants (and other young people who may not be in well-paid employment), a UK-based guarantor is also sought.
 Credit checks are then carried out on the guarantor.
 Any potential problems are highlighted with the landlord at an early stage and, in some cases, it may be advisable to take rent 3-6 months in advance.

 We use an up to date assured shorthold tenancy (unless doing a company let).
 Tenancies are usually drawn up for a minimum of 6 months.